Logan Paul returns to YouTube with a video about suicide prevention

 In the days that followed, YouTube removed Paul from the Google Preferred ad program and suspended work on his originals.
 YouTube is also to blame for the controversy, as the platform allowed for the video to go live and sit on the internet after it passed through YouTube’s moderation screening.

-In the new video, Paul interviews a survivor of a suicide attempt, as well as the Director of the National Suicide Prevention Lifeline, and pledges to donate $1 million to suicide prevention.
+In the new video, Paul interviews a survivor of a suicide attempt, as well as the director of the National Suicide Prevention Lifeline, and pledges to donate $1 million to suicide prevention.

 You can check out the video yourself below.